-About Chunfingerprint
+About Chun

 Building for Scale

-Most recently, I steered Carsome's product design through its first year of profitability and hyper-growth.
+My career began in automotive, designing vehicles at General Motors and Daihatsu built for 10-year global lifecycles.
+I moved into high-stakes software, building fintech and insurance products at Polymath Ventures and Fi Life, then steered product design at Carsome through its first year of profitability and hyper-growth.
 Across every industry, I've chased one core challenge: designing resilient systems that thrive under the pressure of the real world.

-View Detailed Experienceexpand_more
+View Detailed ExperienceHide Detailed Experience

 Carsome